 So, here’s the big figure: in Peru we spent £3,897 during our 28 days.
 Again, that’s for both of us, so it works out as £1,948.50 each.

 There is one very important thing to mention before I continue.
-A huge chunk of this cost was spent on undertaking the famous Inca Trail.
+A significant chunk of this cost was spent on hiking the famous Inca Trail with G Adventures.
 For the two of us, the Inca Trail cost us £1,598 plus a £90 tip for our guides and porters.
 (If you’re planning on hiking the Inca Trail yourself, check out our preparation guide here).

 This means that the Inca Trail alone accounted for 43.3% of our spending in Peru.
 For a more general sense of costs in the country, it’s better to look at it without including the Inca Trail.
 Our costs minus the Inca Trail come to £2,209.
 That sounds a little less scary, right?